SSProve/ssprove/README.md

 - [TYPES'21](https://youtu.be/FdMRB1mnyUA): Video focused on semantics and programming logic (speaker: Antoine Van Muylder)
 - [Coq Workshop '21](https://youtu.be/uYhItPhA-Y8): Video illustrating the formalisation (speaker: Théo Winterhalter)

+## Jasmin translation and examples

+### Translation

+This branch contains a formally verified translation from Jasmin programs to SSProve programs.
+The translation is defined and proven correct in [theories/Jasmin/jasmin_translate.v].
+The main theorem is `translate_prog_correct` which states that a translated jasmin function has the same input/output behavior as the original function.

+In [theories/Jasmin/jasmin_asm.v] we combine `translate_prog_correct`
+and the correctness theorem of the Jasmin compiler to prove `equiv_to_asm`, which states that if a Jasmin program compiles correctly, then functions from the compiled assembly program have the same input/output behavior as the corresponding functions from the translated SSProve program.
+This is the theorem which justifies that reasoning about the translated SSProve program gives guarantees about the compiled assembly program.

+In [theories/Jasmin/jasmin_x86.v] `equiv_to_asm` is specialized to x86 architecture.

+### Examples

+[theories/Jasmin/examples/] contains a suite of Jasmin programs and their translations to SSProve; the Jasmin programs are mainly from the Jasmin repository.

+[theories/Jasmin/examples/aes/] contains a formal proof of IND-CPA security of a symmetric encryption scheme using AES, where AES is implemented in Jasmin and translated to SSProve.

+[theories/Jasmin/examples/aes/aes_jazz.v] contains the translated SSProve program and some notations for handling it.

+[theories/Jasmin/examples/aes/aes_spec.v] contains a Coq implementation (`aes`) of AES which we use as a spec.
+It also contains a handwritten SSProve implementation (`Caes`) of AES which serves as an intermediate implementation to make the proofs easier.
+Finally, it contains the lemma `aes_h`, which relates the two.

+[theories/Jasmin/examples/aes/aes.v] relates the Jasmin implementation of AES (`JAES`) to the intermediate SSProve implementation.
+The lemma `aes_E` prove that they are equivalent.

+[theories/Jasmin/examples/aes/aes_prf.v] contains the proof of IND-CPA security of a encryption scheme using a pseudo-random function (PRF).
+This is the lemma `security_based_on_prf`; note that this is almost verbatim taken from [examples/PRF.v].
+Then we instantiate the lemma with our translated Jasmin implementation AES and prove that the same security notion holds for the efficient implementation.
+This is `jsecurity_based_on_prf`.

 ## Installation

 #### Prerequisites